Serialization Today, And Where It's Headed

 Eric: The cost impact we estimate that the diversion of market at about seven percent of the total in the world in cosmetic and pharma.
 Many for pharma is the rate cost of the patient, and if the patient has a problem taking the medicine from one group, even the medicine company can say two hours later that it was a fake product.

 The major pharma companies would be damaged by the impact on the population.
 This is why they have to consider solutions to make sure that they are protecting their supply chain and that the security in fact that when somebody buys medicine from a shop they are sure to get a genuine product and not a fake product.

 Todd S: We are here at Interphex.
 What is Atlantic Zeiser showcasing at the event?

-Eric: At Interphex, we are focusing on Med Tracker, the database software, because in all of the countries they are putting in place regulation for serialization so it will come in 2016-17-or 18.
-The pharma company sells products worldwide; not only in the U.S. but in Korea; they sell in Europe and they have to comply with all of the regulations of those countries.
+Eric: At Interphex, we are focusing on Med Tracker, the database software, because in all of the countries they are putting in place regulation for serialization, so it will come in 2016-17-or 18.
+The pharma company sells products worldwide; not only in the U.S. but in Korea; they sell in Europe, they have to comply with all of the regulations of those countries.

-Today, Turkey has already implemented the [inaudible: 00:04:41], China has done it.
+Today, Turkey has already implemented a serialization program.
+China has done it.
 Korea is going to do it very soon and Europe as well.
 The companies are starting to implement these solutions now for the time that they need to be compliant.

 Todd Y: Eric this may be a tough question but Atlantic Zeiser could legitimately be called a pioneer when it comes to serialization.
 What is it about the company that got you a step ahead of a lot of the rest of the industry in terms of serialization?
 It is an important topic now.